Sidharth Bharathan

 Sidharth Bharathan (born 26 May 1983) is an Indian actor, screenwriter and film director who prominently works in Malayalam films.
-He hade his acting debut in Nammal (2002) and directional debut in Nidra (2012).
+He made his acting debut in Nammal (2002) and directional debut in Nidra (2012).

 Early and personal life

 Sidharth was born on 26 May 1983 to film director Bharathan and actress K. P. A. C. Lalitha.
 He was married to Anju Mohan Das since 12 December 2008 for about five years and later divorced in 2013.
 On 31 August 2019, he married Sujina and they have a daughter.

 Career

 2002–2004: Debut and breakthrough

 Sidharth began his film career through the Malayalam film Nammal in 2002 along with Jishnu Raghavan and Bhavana and also he received Kerala Film Critics Association Awards for Best Debut Actor.
 And also acted in several films Rasikan, Youth Festival, Kakkakarumban and Ennittum along with Kaniha.
 Then, he had acted in Rebecca Uthup Kizhakkemala, Spirit and Olipporu in 2014.
 In 2023, he made his acting comebock through Vela and Bramayugam.